hashicorp/field-workshops-terraform/instructor-guides/all_terraform_cloud_INSTRUCTOR_GUIDE.md

 Q. How do I upgrade my users organizations to trials?
 A. There is another slack channel called #team-se-trial-rqsts where you can ask an admin to upgrade your orgs to trials.
 We should have self-enabled trials available soon, this will get much easier then.

+Q. In the TF Cloud for AWS workshop sometimes the hashicat app URL doesn't load the first time I run `terraform apply`?
+A. This is because we are using a null provisioner to deploy the app, so sometimes the ec2 instance won't match what's currently deployed.
+Running a second `terraform apply` will fix it for all subsequent runs until you destroy.

+Q. What is the Hashicat application?
+How does it work?
+A. The hashicat-aws and hashicat-azure applications are essentially a web server with a webpage that the user can tweak using Terraform variables.
+The terraform code uses a null provisioner with a random ID to ensure that provisioners run every time you do a `terraform apply`.
+This allows the students to do a lot of terraform runs without having to tear down and rebuild everything every time.
+Explain to your students that this custom code is designed for a good training experience, but in the real world the provisioner only runs the first time you do a `terraform apply`.